uncefact/spec-untp/website/docs/specification/DigitalTraceabilityEvents.md

 * A `TransactionEvent` represents the transfer of products between organisations or facilites.
 For example the sale of some cotton cloth from seller to buyer.
 * An `ObjectEvent` represents an action on an idividual item or quantity of product.
 For example an inspection or test of a battery.

 Any value chain of any complexity can be represented as a combination of these types of events.
 However for UNTP value chain traceability, the most important event is the transformation event because it represents a manufacturing step that consumes inputs to create new outputs.
-When an identified output product (with it's digital product passport) can be traced to it's identified input products (each with their own digital product passport) then a linked set of credentials can be followed to define an entire value chain.
+When an identified output product (with its digital product passport) can be traced to its identified input products (each with their own digital product passport) then a linked set of credentials can be followed to define an entire value chain.

 ### Transformation Event